 Furthermore, law provisions establish the possibility to authorise specific activities related to decommissioning and dismantling before the approval of the overall decommissioning plan, when benefits to safety and radiation protection exist.
 On this basis, several preliminary decommissioning activities have been therefore conducted on the sites and others are in progress.
-These activities are mainly related to the treatment and conditioning of existing waste, to the decontamination of some systems and components, to the removal of piping isolation, to the preliminary dismantling of systems, components and structures, to the construction of new interim storage facilities in the sites, also by the refurbishment of existing buildings.
+These activities are mainly related to the treatment and conditioning of existing waste, to the decontamination of some systems and components, to the removal of piping isolation, to the preliminary dismantling of systems, components and structures, to the construction of new interim storage facilities on the sites, also by the refurbishment of existing buildings.

-The decommissioning licences for Trino and Garigliano NPPs has been issued in 2012, and for the Caorso NPP in February 2014.
-For Latina NPP the decommissioning license is foreseen to be granted by 2018.
-The decommissioning licence for Bosco Marengo LEU fabrication facility was granted in November 2008 and the brown field configuration is expected to be reached two years time.
+The decommissioning licences for Trino and Garigliano NPPs were issued in 2012, and for Caorso NPP in February 2014.
+In May 2020 the decommissioning license for the Latina NPP (MAGNOX) was granted.

+The decommissioning licence for Bosco Marengo LEU fabrication facility was granted in November 2008 and the brown field configuration is expected to be reached by the end of 2020.